JustinGOSSES/wellio.js/README.md

 - non-original curves that are created and used as engineered features for machine-learning.
 - other well-centric data points or datasets that might be useful for machine-learning.

+#### Can you help?
+Of course you can!
+There are a variety of <a href="https://github.com/JustinGOSSES/wellio.js/issues">issues</a> that need worked.
+Several of which are suitable for those who are new to JavaScript.
+Please add any suggestions you'd like or bugs you find to the issues.

 ## Where To Get Open-Source Well Logs in .LAS format?
 You can use the file upload button to load into your browsers memory any LAS files from your local computer.
 I've also included a few well logs in the /assets/ folder of this repo from the electronic data file below.